CA LLC Fee Due Date: Everything You Need to Know

 Paying annual fees in California can be very difficult, and if you pay your fees incorrectly or forget to pay them at all, your LLC may lose its good standing and will no longer have the ability to operate in California.
 In addition to consulting with an attorney, you can get help understanding your annual fees by contacting the California Franchise Tax Board.

 If you need help with the CA LLC fee due date, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.